ebellocchia/telegram_crypto_price_bot/README.md

 Data is retrieved using CoinGecko APIs.\
 It is possible to show coin information either on demand (by manually calling a command) or periodically using background tasks.\
 A single bot instance can be used with multiple coins and in multiple groups.\
-The usage of the bot is restricted to admins, in order to avoid users to flood the chat with price requests.
+The usage of the bot is restricted to admins, in order to prevent users from flooding the chat with price requests.

 ## Setup

 ### Create Telegram app

-In order to use the bot, in addition to the bot token you also need an APP ID and hash.\
+In order to use the bot, in addition to the bot token you also need an API ID and hash.\
 To get them, create an app using the following website: [https://my.telegram.org/apps](https://my.telegram.org/apps).

 ### Installation